Order Your JRPass

 Using the Japan Rail Pass on the Nagasaki & Kyushu Shinkansen

 Seat reservations can be made for free using a pass.
-We recommend doing so during periods that are typically busy.
-Including rush-hour, national holidays and special events.
+We recommend doing so during periods that are typically busy, including rush hour, national holidays, and special events.

 Find out where to buy the japan rail pass online.